 - Bend the low, flexible stem into a fresh pot of soil close to the parent plant.
 Remember that the piece must be flexible since you’ll be bending it downwards into the soil of a nearby planter.

 - Bury the portion you cut, but leave the plant’s leafy end above ground.

 Growing full-sized Schefflera plants from seed takes more time, but it is possible.
-The problem is that fresh seeds are hard to come by these days.

 Steps to Growing from Seed